 I’m biased about this audiobook because I loved Rocketman in which Taron Egerton played Elton John, but he did do a great job of narrating Elton’s autobiography.
 Not only that, but Taron actually sings some portions of Elton’s songs and it sounds great.
 Not to mention the accents of the various cast of characters in Elton’s life, many of whom we all know and therefore recognise voices.
 It was a fantastically produced audiobook and one I’d happily listen to again.

 Read by Lindsay Duncan

-I find Ian McEwan’s books a bit hit and miss, but I loved the audio production of The Children Act.
-The books follows such a harrowing story and Lindsay Duncan’s voice is soothing, yet also powerful so it really relays the vulnerability of Adam but also the superiority and thoughtfulness of the main character Fiona Maye.
+I find Ian McEwan’s books a bit hit-and-miss, but I loved the audio production of The Children Act.
+The book follows such a harrowing story and Lindsay Duncan’s voice is soothing, yet also powerful so it really relays the vulnerability of Adam but also the superiority and thoughtfulness of the main character Fiona Maye.